DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/product/prompt-user-story-creation.md

 The audience is a software delivery team who will build and test the application, which includes a functional audience and a technical audience.

 Produce the user story as a markdown file.
 Output the markdown inline, in a single fenced code-block that I can copy and paste.
 Ensure you escape inline code blocks correctly.

+Ask any follow up questions that will clear up any ambiguities if needed.

 Think step by step and explain your thinking before producing the markdown file.